mauretto78/simple-event-store-manager/README.md

 ```

-## Query Stored Events
+### Query Stored Events

-You can query events in a range of dates:
+You can query stored events in a range of dates:

 ```php
 // ..